 Data warehouses were first conceptualized in the 1980s by researchers at IBM, but their use has grown exponentially with the rise of big data.

 Data warehouses provide a single source for an organization’s data that can be accessed, organized, and queried in order to gain insights from the data.
 However, traditional data warehouses have been limited in their ability to scale their capacity and use powerful analytics tools.
 Snowflake, a cloud-based data warehouse, has revolutionized the industry with its scalability and ability to fuel machine learning (ML) algorithms.
+It's now an integral part of ML pipelines for many Fortune 500 companies.

 ML is used across many industries to quickly analyze large amounts of data and uncover previously hidden patterns and correlations.
 In this article, we'll explore how to use ML in a Snowflake data warehouse, and what steps you need to take to implement it.
 We’ll also look at some of the benefits of using ML in your business.